Optimization-Based Separations for Neural Networks: Preliminaries and Main Results

 \item For all $\epsilon,\delta\in(0,1)$ and dimension $d\ge3$, there exist $r,T$ and sample size $n$ that are $\text{poly}(1/\epsilon,\ln(1/\delta),d)$ and learning rate which is $1/\text{poly}(1/\epsilon,\ln(1/\delta),d)$, such that if we run at most $T$ iterations of GD using a neural network with architecture as defined in \eqref{eq:architecture}, where the network's weights are initialized using a standard initialization scheme (see Assumption~\ref{asm:init}).
 Then for all $\lambda\in[1,2]$, with probability at least $1-\delta$ over the randomness in the initialization of the network and the sampling of the data, the algorithm returns a neural network $N$ such that

 \end{itemize} \end{theorem}

 The proof of the theorem, which appears in \appref{app:secondary_main_proof}, builds on a reduction to the technique introduced in \citet{daniely2017depth}, showing that an approximation to accuracy $\epsilon$ is only possible if either of the width of the approximating network or the Euclidean norm of its weights is exponential in either $d$ or $\frac{1}{\sqrt{\epsilon}}$.
 Since the progress of GD and the norm of the weights upon initialization are bounded due to the assumptions in the theorem statement, we have that GD must perform a large number of iterations or that the network must be very wide to achieve a good approximation, resulting in an exponential running time of the algorithm in either of the parameters.
+This result essentially combines the approximation limitations of our weak architecture and the inability of GD with reasonably-sized steps to move much in weight space to produce a negative result.

 Turning to discuss the assumptions made in the theorem in more detail, we first note that our assumptions are mostly mild.
 The assumption that $\sigma\in C^2(\reals)$ is to simplify the analysis, however since the non-smooth setting typically tends to result in worse optimization guarantees, we do not expect the running time to drastically change for the better if $\sigma$ is assumed to be a ReLU for example.
 The polynomial boundedness assumption of the norm upon initialization is also very mild, and holds for essentially any initialization scheme used in the literature, which includes in particular the common Xavier initialization (see \citep{glorot2010understanding}), as well as the initialization scheme we use in our positive optimization result (see Assumption~\ref{asm:init}).
 Lastly, the bound on the learning rate is a necessary condition for the local convergence of GD in a general setting, since there are cases where no non-trivial guarantee can be given otherwise, as we demonstrate in \appref{app:stability}.